How to Treat Chronic Calf Pain From Running

 One of the most dreaded running injuries, the calf 'heart attack' is when you severely strain your calf muscles causing tears, big or small (micro-tears).
 These tears create scar tissue that will build in your calf with each successive tear.
 This facilitates the creation of new tears in the muscle and creates a partial recovery to injury cycle in many runners who do not take the necessary steps to heal and treat the injury.
 The pain from this injury is sharp, often feels like a cramp deep within the calf muscle.
 This is a serious injury that will continually re-surfance unless you follow a very persistent treatment regimen.

 Minor Calf Pain And Soreness Treatment

 To treat minor calf pain, treat as you would any muscle soreness.
-Most importantly rest your muscles by avoiding unnecessary hill work, soft surfaces and speed workouts.
-If you have to take a day or two off for calf pain do not rush back into a hard workout, make sure you are recovered before pushing yourself.
-Slowing your pace down on runs will also help you recover from calf pain.
+Most importantly, rest your muscles by avoiding unnecessary hill work, soft surfaces and speed workouts.
+If you have to take a day or two off for the pain, do not rush back into a hard workout.
+Make sure you are recovered before pushing yourself.
+Slowing your pace down on runs will also help you heal from the pain.

 Stretch your calves after exercise, and lightly massage them to speed blood to the muscles.
 Elevation and ice will help reduce inflammation and soreness while taking anti-inflammatory medicines such as Advil or Aleve help keep inflammation down for extended periods of time.
 Compression socks are a good way to increase blood flow to your lower legs and keep your calf muscles feeling less tired and sore during long runs.
 Many marathoners have turned to using compression style socks for this very reason.